Pronovix/devportal-starterkit/README.md

 ### Import database

-* Extract the downloaded database archive: `gzip -d database.sql.gz`
-* Copy the database to the project's web folder: `cp database.sql /path/to/project/web`
+* Copy the database to the project's web folder: `cp database.sql.gz /path/to/project`
 * Go to the project directory: `cd /path/to/project`
-* Import the database with drush: `docker-compose run cli sh` then run `cd web && drush sql-cli < database.sql`.
+* Import the database with drush: `docker-compose run --rm cli sh -c 'zcat database.sql.gz | drush sqlc'`.

 ## Usual commands